 If you did your end-of-year homework right, you have had a chance to review your 2019 numbers and reflect back on your effort.
 Did you meet your projections?
 Did you keep track of unforeseen challenges and obstacles that got in your way?
 How regularly did you evaluate and optimize your approach on Amazon?

-Either way, when you are looking to boost Amazon sales you’ll want to include explosive growth for an existing product, successful launch of a new line, or turning the tides to reverse a negative trend, we offer 3 essential resolutions to help you take the right steps towards positive results.
+Either way, when you are considering who to hire for your Amazon sales agency you’ll want to include explosive growth for an existing product, successful launch of a new line, or turning the tides to reverse a negative trend, we offer 3 essential resolutions to help you take the right steps towards positive results.

 Slow Down and Think Strategically About Boosting Amazon Sales

 The digital space can feel chaotic.
 Algorithms are constantly updated; Amazon adjusts prices on average every 10 minutes (2.5 million times a day); and competition evolves rapidly.
-Sales managers must strike a balance between analytics, insights, planning, and actual execution, often in real-time in order to find success.
+Amazon sales agencies must strike a balance between analytics, insights, planning, and actual execution, often in real-time in order to find success.